Read next

 And while over the last few decades we’ve seen an increase in the integration of design features like ramps and handrails in public spaces for those with various physical disabilities, more recently there have also been steps in the right direction in creating spaces catered to neurodiverse people.

-Ultimately, design has the power to overcome societal challenges and create more harmonious communities by granting everyone the ability to move through public spaces in ways that work for their unique requirements.
-It’s about considering all people in design, rather than only certain privileged groups.
+Ultimately, design has the power to overcome societal challenges and create more harmonious communities by giving everyone the ability to move through spaces, public and private, in ways that work for their particular requirements.
+It is about considering all people in the design process, rather than only those whose needs have historically been easiest to accommodate.

 Though it’s far from the most important motivator, the reality is there are a number of economic benefits to prioritising a diverse approach in architecture, including broadening client bases and producing more innovative, profitable work.